nickcmiller/ci-cd-pipeline-ansible-jenkins-tf/README.md

 ## Terraform Portion of Project

-Below is a synopsis of what they Terraform files deploy.
+Below is a synopsis of what the Terraform files deploy.

 ### Setup VPC and Network